Skip to main content

 Current behavior:

-• locale keys like {ui.status.gold} are resolved through Game / Locales
+• locale keys such as {ui.quest.ready} are resolved through Game / Locales

 • existing PLAYER.* status placeholders still work in text widgets